Patriot Flags Of The American Revolutionary War

 The use of the word colors to refer to a flag derives from the practice of heraldry in the Medieval Age.
-In heraldry, it referred to the ‘colors’ incorporated in the field, or background, of the banner.
+In heraldry, it refered to the ‘colors’ incorporated in the field, or background, of the banner.
 Each element of an heraldic design (formally titled an achievement and informally known as a coat of arms) signified something, and the color of those elements either augmented or emphasized the signification.
 During the Medieval Age, armies were paid by, and therefore their members were loyal to, particular individuals.
 Those individuals, whether they were kings, dukes, knights or whatever, would have the right to bear heraldic achievements by which they could be distinctly identified.
 Banners and flags, colors and standards were created as signs to identify the armies which carried them into battle.
 And so, the heraldic designs which decorated them were those possessed by the leaders of the armies.
 In other words, initially there were no ‘national’ flags or colors per se.
 Colors and standards carried on the battlefield by the soldiers were not theirs by right of citizenship, but rather their leader’s and the soldiers simply carried them because they were being paid to.
 The heraldic designs which came to be regarded as ‘national’ designs, such as the British ‘Royal Standard Of The United Kingdom’, derived from the British monarchy’s own heraldic achievements.

 The Patriots’ colors started out with the stripes.
 A date when the stripes were first chosen to form the field of the design of the Patriots’ colors cannot be pinpointed with accuracy.
 David Hackett Fischer, in his book, Liberty And Freedom, states that the “Union Flag” of the Sons of Liberty, was seen in Boston as early as 1773.
 In the caption of an illustration of a Liberty Flag, the date of 1765-66 suggests an earlier beginning.
 Edward W. Richardson, in his book, Standards And Colors Of The American Revolution, stated that the vertical stripes of the Sons of Liberty flag probably were inspired by Paul Revere’s engraving (of Ben Franklin’s sketch) of the snake cut into nine parts representing the, then, un-united colonies.
 That engraving was not published until 1774.
 Whether the Sons of Liberty flag was based on the Revere engraving, and whether it was in use as early as 1765, when the Sons of Liberty were organized cannot be confirmed.